English nationalism

 English nationalism is a nationalism that asserts that the English are a nation and promotes the cultural unity of English people.
 In a general sense, it comprises political and social movements and sentiment inspired by a love for English culture, language and history, and a sense of pride in England and the English people.
 English nationalists often see themselves as predominantly English rather than British.

-On the political level, some English nationalists have advocated self-government for England such as the English Democrats.
-This could take the form either of a devolved English parliament within the United Kingdom or the re-establishment of an independent sovereign state of England outside of the United Kingdom.
+At political level, some English nationalists - such as the English Democrats - have advocated self-government for England.
+This could take the form of either a devolved English parliament within the United Kingdom or the re-establishment of an independent sovereign state of England outside the United Kingdom.

 History

 The history of English nationalism is a contested area of scholarship.
 The historian Adrian Hastings has written that: "One can find historians to date 'the dawn of English national consciousness' (or some such phrase) in almost every century from the eighth to the nineteenth".